 for everyone.
 Italy has become one of the world's most advanced standards

 for the design of structures subjected to seismic risk.
-Alga is a leading
+We have been a

-company in this field since many years, our technicians are available to
+leading company in this field for many years.
+Our technicians are available

 to design structures using the base isolation technology.